 - 1. In Docker for Windows, switch to Windows container mode. - 2.
 Download and extract the Sitecore Container Support Package from the Sitecore Developer Portal and store it on your local workstation. - 3.
 In Windows Explorer, go to the folder that you extracted the Sitecore Container Support Package to and open the folder with the Docker Compose upgrade artifacts for your Windows version and the Sitecore topology that you want to upgrade, for example, \compose\ltsc2019\upgrade\xp1. - 4.
-Update the environment configuration file with the appropriate values for all the environment variables including the required SQL user name and password, SQL Server address, and the Sitecore license file. - Open the docker-compose.upgrade.yml file.
+In the topology folder, run the compose-init.ps1 script. - This script updates the environment configuration file with the appropriate values for all the environment variables including the SQL user name, SQL password, SQL Server address, and the Sitecore license file. - For more information about running the script to prepare for the deployment, see the relevant Installation Guide for Developer Workstation with Containers. - Open the docker-compose.upgrade.yml file.
 Study this file to get a better understanding of the container and connection strings needed to upgrade the databases. - 6.
 Update the connection strings as required. - 7.
-In the Windows console, go to the folder that contains the docker-compose.upgrade.yml file and run the following Docker Compose command: docker compose -f .\docker-compose.upgrade.yml --env-file .\upgrade.env up

-The --env-file parameter was introduced in Docker Compose 1.25.0.
+In the Windows console, go to the folder that contains the docker-compose.upgrade.yml file and run the following Docker Compose command: - docker compose -f .\docker-compose.upgrade.yml --env-file .\upgrade.env up - The --env-file parameter was introduced in Docker Compose 1.25.0.